2 Minute Read

 What if the Start-up Concession doesn’t apply?

-Outside of the Concession, the Eligible Person would generally be taxed on the value of the options or shares as if it is part of their annual income.
+Outside of the Concession, the Eligible Person would generally be taxed on the discount value of the options or shares as if it is part of their annual income (this often occurs when they are exercised).
 This occurs despite the fact that there may not yet be any liquidity in those options or shares yet.

 It is possible to set up schemes that defer this taxation, however these kinds of schemes require more specific criteria to be satisfied.
 These schemes will also have stricter compliance and reporting requirements.